bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 title: 'pandas, playing along with music21!'
 published: true
 ---
 _[music21](http://web.mit.edu/music21/), developed by Michael Scott Cuthbert, is an extensively featured and well maintained Python package for computational music theory.
-Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with in tandem with the power of pandas DataFrames._
+Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with the power of pandas DataFrames._

 The functionality of the music21 package is built on top of the [`Stream`](https://web.mit.edu/music21/doc/usersGuide/usersGuide_06_stream2.html) data structure, which allows musical material to be stored in a nested forward-linked tree structure.
 It is used very powerfully in the library and its broader adoption.

-For my purposes I wanted a data structure with more random access features and extensive grouping and filtering capabilities.
-I am okay sacrificing some of the musical modeling of the music21 ecosystem, holding onto just the data attributes I need for the project I'm working on.
-I wanted to show a cool data manipulation that I implemented using `pandas` that would have been harder to implement with music21 on its own.
+For my purposes I wanted a data structure with more random access features and extensive grouping and filtering capabilities than `Stream`.
+I was happy sacrificing some of the finely modeled aspects of the music21 ecosystem, holding onto just the attributes I needed for my pipeline and storing them in a pandas DataFrame.

+## Putting Together the DataFrame

-Let's take a musical score, represented as a `music21.stream.Stream`, and read the data we need into a dataframe.
+Let's take a musical score, represented as a `Stream` object, and read the data we need into a dataframe.
 First we convert each music21 object we encounter into a row of our dataframe using this function.

 {%gist b2b396905e467c7d365f52980838a9ca %}